Emergency Dentist – Longview, TX

 If you can find the lost crown or filling, you can temporarily place it back on your tooth with a dab of toothpaste, denture adhesive, or petroleum jelly.
 Keep in mind, though, that you’ll need to see us to have the restoration properly reattached or replaced if you want to avoid further damage to that tooth.

-By their very nature, dental emergencies are impossible to avoid entirely.
+By their very nature, it’s almost impossible to prevent dental emergencies in Longview from ever occurring.
 That said, there are certain precautions you can take to lessen your risk of having a sudden dental problem bring your day to a screeching halt.
-By keeping up with your at-home oral hygiene and routine dental checkups and cleanings, you can reduce bacterial buildup that causes cavities, infections, and more.
+By maintaining a healthy diet, brushing and flossing daily, and keeping up with your routine dental checkups, you can reduce bacterial buildup that causes cavities, infections, and more.
 Wearing a protective mouthguard while playing sports can shield your teeth from injury due to impact.
 Lastly, avoid using your teeth as tools to open packaging, bottles, etc., as this could easily fracture a tooth.

 Understanding the Cost of Emergency Dentistry